abertschi/abertschi.ch/hugo/content/blog/2022-08_postcards/postcards.md

 /caption >}}

 <!-- I integrated nudity detection to exclude inappropriate content to be sent out.  -->

+Now, all that was left is to wait and see if someone bothered to write a card...

 ## Shout-Outs
 In the next paragraphs, I will highlight some of the cards received.
 Thanks to